 If you think you’d like to apply for a mortgage, you might want to complete an online mortgage calculator to see if you could borrow enough money.
-Try ours here (please note that other lenders may vary on lending limits).

 If you think you can borrow enough you’ll need to contact a mortgage lender so they can carry out an affordability assessment to see whether they might be able to provide you a with a mortgage.
 Mortgage lenders must assess the level of monthly payments you can afford and the amount they could lend.